open-telemetry/opentelemetry-go-build-tools/crosslink/README.md

 Used to provide the path to a directory where a `go.mod` file must exist.
 The root flag is available to all crosslink subcommands.

-**Note: If no `--root` flag is provided than crosslink attempts to identify a git repository in the current or a parent directory.
+**Note: If no `--root` flag is provided then crosslink attempts to identify a git repository in the current or a parent directory.
 If no git repository exists, crosslink will return an error.**

     crosslink --root=/users/foo/multimodule-go-repo